Cat and Dog and Pig in Front of A Lego House - Coloring Page

 Is the Cat and dog and pig in front of a Lego house - coloring page free?

-Yes — this Cat and dog and pig in front of a Lego house - printable is completely free for personal and classroom use.
-Download the PNG file or use the Print buttons for a perfectly sized PDF on US Letter or A4 paper.
+Yes - this Cat and dog and pig in front of a Lego house - printable is completely free for personal and classroom use.
+Download the PNG file or use the Print buttons for a perfectly sized PDF on US Letter and A4 paper.

 What age is this coloring page suitable for?